seng637-Winter/seng637-a3-AllisonOge/seng637-a3-team_number.md

 In the following sections, we will manually compute the data-flow coverage for two methods, `DataUtilities.calculateColumnTotal` and `Range.expand`, devise a test strategy to improve the code coverage of the existing test suite, give a high-level overview of five of the test cases that were added, analyse the code coverage across the two classes (`DataUtilities` and `Range`) and their methods (all ten of them) with the improved test suite while stating any pros and cons observed.
 Then we compare the black box and white box testing techniques as employed in the labs, how the work was distributed among the team and the challenges and solutions used.

+>The test suite can be found in the `org.jfree.data.test` package of the source directory.

 # 2 Manual data-flow coverage calculations for DataUtilities.calculateColumnTotal and Range.expand methods